 At that moment, our team generated an imaging of the future RAM disk using old good DDR3 memory.
 The thing is that such memory is cheap enough – about 40 cents per gigabyte – and readily accessible in big quantities now, during the silicon crisis.
 The DDR3 chips can bring the cost of the end device to a reasonable level without any loss of features or reliability.

 The second evident condition is that the future drive works in the same way as HDD or SSD drive and is completely compatible with the OS and software products.
-That is why the Silicon Motion SM2262EN chip was used.
+That is why the Silicon Motion SM2264 chip was used (from may 2022).
 The chip supports PCIe x4, NVME 1.3, native DDR memory for clutter buffering and 8 channels of NAND/TLC memory.
 This allows it to use all available PCIe x4 speeds with no loss of speed.

 Using memory slots would require more board area.
 The number of passive components required for impedance matching would increase.
 And of course the cost would have increased many times over.

 The first problem lurked in the fact that the interfaces of NAND and DDR memory are very much different and just plugging in DDR instead of NAND would not work.